 Where once relying on renewable energy as our primary power source seemed like a long way off, it could become a reality sooner than anyone expected, and innovation has played a significant role.
 Today, it's a key driver, and according to The International Renewable Energy Agency (IRENA), an intergovernmental organisation that supports countries in their transition to a sustainable energy future, it's happening across four dimensions of the world's power systems:

-- Enabling Technologies: Technologies that play a key role in facilitating the integration of renewable energy, for example, batteries, EV charging, blockchain, Internet of Things and AI and big data.
+- Enabling Technologies: Technologies that play a key role in facilitating the integration of renewable energy, for example, batteries, EV charging, blockchain, Internet of Things and software and big data.

 - Business models: Innovative models that create the business case for new services, enhancing the system's flexibility and incentivising further integration of renewable energy technologies, for example, energy-as-a-service, peer-to-peer trading, and pay-as-you-go models.